 Q. How does the company resolve disputes?

 Our research is based on a consumer budget, policy coverage, and a few tips so you can have the upper hand while picking your desired scheme.
-Hope now you have the proper knowledge of how to choose the best health insurance plan.
+Hope now you have the proper knowledge of how to choose the best health insurance plan, Even as an NRI.

-So, think a while and All the Best.
+So, think for a while, and All the Best.